Creating a VM with disks recovered from snapshots

 Snapshot

 and then select the disk snapshot you need from the list below.
-Employ filters as needed. - Enter a name for the boot disk to create.
+Use the filter as needed. - Enter a name for the new boot disk.

 - Select the disk type.